etwk/blog/content/lists/books.md

 - [ ] The Tragedy of Liberation: A History of the Chinese Revolution, 1945-57 #bumingbai #must
 - [ ] Mao's Great Famine: The History of China's Most Devastating Catastrophe, 1958-1962 #bumingbai #must
 - [ ] The Cultural Revolution: A People's History, 1962--1976 #must
 ### Stephen King
 - [ ] Night Shift #must
+### Toni Morrison
+- [ ] Sula
+### Tony Judt
+- [ ] Postwar: A History of Europe Since 1945 #must
+- [ ] The Memory Chalet #must
+- [ ] When the Facts Change: Essays, 1995-2010 #must
+- [ ] The Burden of Responsibility: Blum, Camus, Aron, and the French Twentieth Century
+### Yuval Noah Harari
+- [ ] Unstoppable Us (Volume 1, 2) #must

+### 野夫
+- [ ] 國鎮 #must
+- [ ] 江上的母亲
+- [ ] 父亲的战争
 ## Feminism
 - [ ] Down Girl: The Logic of Misogyny
 - [ ] Hunger: A Memoir of (My) Body
 - [ ] Self-Made Man: One Woman's Year Disguised as a Man
 - [ ] Dear Life: Stories (Alice Munro)
 - [ ] Material Girls: Why Reality Matters for Feminism #must
+- [ ] The Story of Art without Men #must
+- Dr. Jen Gunter
+	- [ ] The Vagina Bible: The Vulva and the Vagina: Separating the Myth from the Medicine #must
+	- [ ] The Menopause Manifesto: Own Your Health with Facts and Feminism
+	- [ ] Blood: The Science, Medicine, and Mythology of Menstruation
+- [ ] The Patriarchs: How Men Came to Rule
+- [ ] A History of Women in 101 Objects: A walk through female history
+- [ ] Emotional Labor: The Invisible Work Shaping Our Lives and How to Claim Our Power #must
+- Angela Saini
+	- [ ] Inferior: The true power of women and the science that shows it #must
+	- [ ] Superior: The Return of Race Science
+	- [ ] The Patriarchs: How Men Came to Rule #must

 ## Religion
 - [ ] Conversations With God (Neale Donald Walsch)